huijing/slides/63-moz-roadshow-eu-2019/README.md

 ## On how cool DevTools console can be

-I learned a lot about the DevTools from my good friend and fellow speaker, Alex Lakatos.
+I learned a lot about the DevTools from my good friend and fellow TechSpeaker, Alex Lakatos.
 One of the things that stood out to me most was that the DevTools console can totally be styled up with CSS.
 But just like support of CSS on actual web pages differs between browsers, this is also the case of CSS support in the console.

 Case in point, this fancy CSS-only talk title in the console.
 This is what it looks like in Chrome.
 And what it looks like the Safari.
 Looks way better in Firefox, but that's just my opinion.